 The Professional Method Lasts Longer

-A small amount of the whitening gel is placed into the tray, which you’ll wear for ten to fifteen minutes, once a day, for two weeks.
+You’ll place a small amount of whitening gel into the tray, which you’ll wear for ten to fifteen minutes, once a day, for two weeks.

 “We don’t recommend using it consecutively for more than 14 days at a time,” she adds.
 You should take a break of a few months after the two-week treatment period is over.

-“There is a big misconception that whitening materials in the household, DIY brands are the same as the professional ones, and they are not,” Dr. Vakilian says.
+“There is a big misconception that you can whiten your teeth with household materials and that DIY brands are the same as the professional ones, but they are not,” Dr. Vakilian says.

 Teeth Whitening Results Are Quicker